Oral or IV Sedation Dentistry? Which is Best?

-Full IV sedation dentist approach is more predictable than oral sedation dentistry.
-The sedation process is faster with full IV sedation and therefore treatment time is decreased.
-With intravenous sedatives the dental anesthesiologist is able to have a more controlled situation increasing or decreasing the level of dental anesthesia as needed for the procedure.
-Oral sedation dentist is lighter and is a good option for patients who have less anxiety and may only need twilight sedation at the dentist.
-While both forms of sedation work great, the ideal sedation process is determined when you come in for your exam and consult.
-At this appointment, the sedation dentist will discuss the types of treatment that are being done and which type of sedation dentistry will suit you best.
-IV sedation dentistry vs oral sedation.
+Full IV sedation is more predictable than oral sedation dentistry.
+The sedation process is faster with IVs than oral sedatives.
+Therefore treatment time is decreased with IV sedations.
+With intravenous sedatives, the dental anesthesiologist has more control increasing or decreasing the level of anesthesia as needed for the procedure.
+Multiple dose oral sedation can be difficult if not impossible to predict.
+Sometimes, can be waiting hours impatiently while the effects of multiple pills may or may not take effect.
+Oral sedation is lighter and is a good option for patients who have less anxiety and may only need a single dose of a sedative.
+IV can produce higher levels of sedation safely and quickly.
+While both forms of sedation work great (if used properly), the ideal sedation technique is determined when you come in for your exam and consult.
+Dr Adams will discuss the types of treatment that are being done and which level of sedation will suit you best.

-The costs of sedation dentistry is between $300 – $900 per appointment with the sleep dentist.
-Oral Sedation can be free or cost up to $500 per sedation dentistry appointment depending on the sedative being used, the amount of sedation time and the number of dental sedatives necessary to achieve the desired sedative effect.
+The costs of sedation dentistry is between $300 – $900 per appointment.
+Oral Sedation can be free or cost up to $500 per sedation dentistry appointment depending on the sedative being used, the amount of anesthesia time and the number of dental sedatives necessary to achieve the desired effect.

-Sedation dentists who perform intravenous dental sedation need a lot more training, equipment and certificates for the sedation facility.
-IV sedation dentists train under dental anesthesiologists for long periods of time, are examined the the State of Maryland and must pass difficult tests administered by other dental sedation experts.
+Dentists who perform intravenous dental sedation need a lot more training, equipment and certificates for the facility.
+IV sedation dental professionals train under dental anesthesiologists for long periods of time, are examined by the the State of Maryland and must pass difficult tests administered by other sedation experts.
 The requirements to perform oral sedation dentistry are far less.
-Very few dentists perform IV full sedation dentistry because of the time and expense of the training and the equipment.
+Very few dentists perform full IV sedation dentistry because of the time and expense of the training and the equipment.
 Conversely, many dentists perform oral sedation dentistry.

 Yes.
-In fact IV Full Sedation Dentistry is more safe than oral sedation because doses of dental sedative drugs can be administered to increase or decrease the effects of the sedation.
-In the event of an sedation emergency (such as the level of sedation gets too deep), the effects of the dental anesthesia can be easily reversed with a sedative drug reversal agent.
+In fact IV Sedation is more safe than oral sedation because sedative drugs can be administered to increase or decrease the effects of the sedation.
+In the event of an emergency (such as the level of sedation gets too deep), the effects of the dental anesthesia can be easily reversed with a sedative drug reversal agent.

-We use Nitrous Oxide Sedation aka laughing gas.
+We use nitrous oxide aka laughing gas.
 Laughing gas sedation is effective for mild to moderate sedation.
-Dental gas sedation is advantageous because it sets in very quickly and wears off very quickly.
+Dental gas is advantageous because it sets in very quickly and wears off very quickly.
 The patient can drive themselves to and from their dental sedation appointment.